ComibyteOrg/Todo-List-App-with-Python-Django/README.md

 2. Log in with your new credentials.
 3. You will be redirected to your personal to-do list.
 4. Use the input field to add new tasks.
-5. Click the `✓` button to toggle a task's completion status.
+5. Check `✓` the checkbox to toggle a task's completion status.
 6. Click the `×` button to delete a task.
 7. Click "Logout" when you are finished.